Sprinter05/gochat/doc/SPECIFICATION.md

 The connection to the server can be established using either **plain TCP** or **TLS** (implementation is optional), recommending the use of ports `9037` and `8037` respectively, although these can be changed.

-When connecting to the server it is important to know that *any malformed packet* will automatically close the connection.
+When connecting to the server it is important to know that *any malformed packet* must automatically close the connection.
 It is recommended for the server to send a _Null ID_ `ERR` packet when a connection must be closed informing of the problem to the client, although it is not obligatory to do so.
-Moreover, the server should implement a **deadline** for receiving packets, after which the connection will close if nothing is received.
+Moreover, the server should implement a **deadline** for receiving packets, after which the connection must close if nothing is received.
 A `KEEP` packet may be implemented to allow the connection to persist.

 The server can limit the amount of connected users, which means that when connection the server might be *unable to accept new clients* on the connection, in which case the connection should await until a spot is free.
-Once the client can be connected, an `HELLO` packet with a _Null ID_ will be sent to the client.
+Once the client can be connected, an `HELLO` packet with a _Null ID_ must be sent to the client.

     HELLO <motd> (Server -> Client)

+If a shutdown is scheduled, a `SHTDWN` packet with a _Null ID_ must be sent to all logged in users.
+Timestamps must be in byte integer format.

+    SHTDWN <timestamp> (Server -> Client)

 > **NOTE**: The server can implement whatever method it wants for choosing which awaiting client should be connected next.

 ## Permissions

 By default, the protocol only requires a single level of permissions, `0`, which indicates the *lowest level* of permissions.
 The server is free to add more permission levels which *must be higher* than the lowest level.
 The server can decide what **administrative actions** can be or not performed with a certain level of permissions, this means that all operations that are not `ADMIN` must be able to be ran with the lowest level of permissions.
 Levels must also *be incremental*, meaning that higher levels of permissions must be able to run everything the lower levels can.
+Permission levels should be sent in arguments as a *single byte* meaning that levels can range from 0-255.

 ## Hooks

 Clients can request a **subscription** to an **event**, also called a **hook**.
-This means that whenever the event is triggered, a notification will be sent to the client application.
+This means that whenever the event is triggered, a notification must be sent to the client application.

 ## Operations

 ### User accounts

-User accounts in the server will be identified by a **username** (can only contain lowercase letters and numbers, without spaces) and an **RSA Public Key**.
+User accounts in the server must be identified by a **username** (can only contain lowercase letters and numbers, without spaces) and an **RSA Public Key**.
 Said key must be `4096` bits and whenever used as an argument, it must be in **PKIX, ASN.1 DER** format.
 Usernames cannot be changed but the server is free to decide how to handle usernames when an account is deleted (for example, allowing new users to register using that dangling username).

 #### User registration